microsoft/pxt-arcade/docs/developer/sound.md

 If your music or sounds are mostly static (i.e. not created at runtime), you can save memory by storing them in `hex` buffers.
 These buffers are compiled into the "binary" by the MakeCode compiler.
+Note that there is currently no way to play sound samples - the buffers below would only apply to the `playInstructions` format described above.
-You can create them using this tagged template literal syntax:
+You can create static buffers using this tagged template literal syntax:

 ```typescript
 // The contents of the literal string should be the data in hex-encoding